KevinNovak/Linguini/README.md

 ![](https://i.imgur.com/l3CMVe8.png)

-## Example Usage

-An example of using Linguini with the above language file:
+Using Linguini, we can retrieve the language item from the appropriate file by passing in the location of the item, and the language code to use:

 ```ts
 let englishLine = linguini.get('intro.myFavoriteColor', 'en', stringTm); // "My favorite color is blue."